oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 on mitigating the risk of phishing attacks.

-## Fake External User-Agents in Native Apps

-The native app that is initiating the authorization request has a large degree of control over the user interface and can potentially present a fake external user agent, that is, an embedded user agent made to appear as an external user agent.

-When all good actors are using external user agents, the advantage is that it is possible for security experts to detect bad actors, as anyone faking an external user agent is provably bad.
-On the other hand, if good and bad actors alike are using embedded user agents, bad actors don't need to fake anything, making them harder to detect.
-Once a malicious app is detected, it may be possible to use this knowledge to blacklist the app's signature in malware scanning software, take removal action (in the case of apps distributed by app stores) and other steps to reduce the impact and spread of the malicious app.

-Authorization servers can also directly protect against fake external user agents by requiring an authentication factor only available to true external user agents.

-Users who are particularly concerned about their security when using in-app browser tabs may also take the additional step of opening the request in the full browser from the in-app browser tab and complete the authorization there, as most implementations of the in-app browser tab pattern offer such functionality.

-## Malicious External User-Agents in Native Apps

-If a malicious app is able to configure itself as the default handler for `https` scheme URIs in the operating system, it will be able to intercept authorization requests that use the default browser and abuse this position of trust for malicious ends such as phishing the user.

-This attack is not confined to OAuth; a malicious app configured in this way would present a general and ongoing risk to the user beyond OAuth usage by native apps.
-Many operating systems mitigate this issue by requiring an explicit user action to change the default handler for `http` and `https` scheme URIs.

 ## Cross-Site Request Forgery {#csrf_countermeasures}

 An attacker might attempt to inject a request to the redirect URI of